pohlm01/master-thesis/4_comparison.typ

 The full certificate would be 785 bytes in size.
 Thus, the X.509 certificate chain has an overhead of 1,238 bytes, or 99~%, while the Bikeshed certificate has an overhead of 81 bytes, or 12~%.
 Even though we only analyzed a single example that closely, this indicates that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
-An analysis of the certificate chains of the top websites shows that certificates are often even bigger than our example.
+An analysis of the certificate chains of the top websites implies that certificates are often even bigger than our example.
-#cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains sent by roughly 75,000 of the Tranco top sites, "A Research-Oriented Top Sites Ranking Hardened Against Manipulation"~@tranco.
+#cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains sent by roughly 75,000 of the Tranco top sites ranking~@tranco.
-It reveals that the 5#super[th] percentile of certificate chains is 2308~bytes big, and the median certificate chain has even 4032~bytes.
+It reveals that the 5#super[th] percentile of certificate chains is 2,308~bytes big, and the median certificate chain has 4,032~bytes.
-Applying existing certificate compression algorithms, this reduces to 1619~bytes and 3243~bytes, respectively~@dennis_cert_size.
+Applying existing certificate compression algorithms, this reduces to 1,619~bytes and 3,243~bytes, respectively~@dennis_cert_size.
-Consequently, even though X.509 certificates require fewer authentication-related bytes if they completely rely on the size-efficient @ecdsa algorithm, the inclusion of additional attributes and inefficient encoding result in @mtc being smaller in practice, not only for @pq algorithms but also for classical algorithms.
+Consequently, even though X.509 certificates require fewer authentication-related bytes if they completely rely on the size-efficient @ecdsa algorithm, the inclusion of additional attributes and inefficient encoding result in @mtc:pl being smaller in practice, not only for @pq algorithms but also for classical algorithms.

 == Update Mechanism Considerations <sec:update_size>
 As with many optimizations, one does not get the results from @sec:certificate_size without a trade.